Big Bam Boom: Background and recording

-The duo opted to record on analog tape rather than the then-new digital multitrack machines, and due to their commercial success they were able to take advantage of the latest musical devices available at the time, specially the most advanced polyphonic synthesizers like Synclavier and the Fairlight.
+The duo opted to record on analog tape rather than the then-new digital multitrack machines, and due to their commercial success they were able to take advantage of the latest musical devices available at the time, specially the most advanced sampling synthesizers like Synclavier and the Fairlight.
+Drums were largely provided by the LinnDrum drum machine and Simmons electronic drums, and utilized MIDI extensively across multiple polyphonic synthesizers to experiment with new sounds.
+The duo came up with basic demos & ideas at home rather than complete songs, leaving more to the studio to dictate the songs' development.
+Each song started with a drum machine, a bass part and layering other instruments– keyboards, guitars & drums–on top rather than playing as an ensemble.

 Bob Clearmountain, one of the producers and drummer Mickey Curry recorded various drum sounds, manipulating delays and reverbs to create huge dramatic bottom end that is emblematic of this album and the 1980s in general.

-Thanks to the new polyphonic synthesizers, the duo experimented with new sounds, for example, recording Boy Scout canteens, cardboard boxes, vocals, footsteps in gravel, etc., and combined them with newer and more sophisticated drum machines.

 Promotion

 To promote the album, the duo embarked on the Big Bam Boom Tour – Live Through '85; they did most of the travel in a private plane.
 MTV provided tour date and ticket outlet announcements and the channel's name appeared on all tickets and print advertising, and was tagged on all radio spots.
 The duo performed a show at The Forum in Inglewood, California, on December 17, 1984, with a satellite-delivered live broadcast of the concert; it aired the following day.
 The radio broadcast was remastered and released on CD, via music download and streaming in 2015 under the title: The LA Forum – 17 Dec 1984.